Description

 'Maximum drawdown measures the loss in any losing period during a fund’s investment record.
 It is defined as the percent retrenchment from a fund’s peak value to the fund’s valley value.
 The drawdown is in effect from the time the fund’s retrenchment begins until a new fund high is reached.
 The maximum drawdown encompasses both the period from the fund’s peak to the fund’s valley (length), and the time from the fund’s valley to a new fund high (recovery).
 It measures the largest percentage drawdown that has occurred in any fund’s data record.'

-• During the last 3 years, the maximum drop from peak to valley is -13.8 days, which is higher, thus better than the value of -21 days from the benchmark.
+• During the last 3 years, the maximum drop from peak to valley is -13.8 days, which is larger, thus better than the value of -21 days from the benchmark.

 MaxDuration: